Contraz/demosys-py/docs/source/timers.rst

 Timers
 ======

-Timers are classes keeping track of time passing these time values to the effect's ``draw`` methods.
+Timers are classes keeping track of time passing the value to the effect's ``draw`` methods.
 We should assume that time can move in any direction at any speed.
 Time is always reported as a float in seconds.